Need help with other JFrog products?

 Working with snapshots is a standard development practice, however depending on the number of snapshots that are saved, this can use up large quantities of disk space.

 To specify the maximum number of snapshots that may be stored, select the Repositories module and click the repository whose settings you want to edit.

 In the Basic settings, check Handle Snapshots and then set the Max Unique Snapshots field.
 This value is zero by default, which means that all snapshots are saved.

 To avoid issues of concurrency, Artifactory requires that you store a minimum of 2 unique snapshots, however can can control the maximum number of snapshots that are stored.

 Redundant snapshots are not deleted immediately

 Every time you deploy a snapshot, Artifactory will check the value Max Unique Snapshots for the repository, and if exceeded will mark any excess old snapshots for deletion.
-Then, every 5 minutes, Artifactory runs a background process that checks the value of Max Unique Snapshots and deletes the oldest snapshots beyond that number.
-For example, if you currently have 7 snapshots and set Max Unique Snapshots to 5 and deploy a sixth and seventh snapshot to the repository, then next time the background process runs, it will delete the 2 oldest snapshots.
+Then, every 5 minutes, Artifactory runs a background process that deletes those oldest snapshots that have been marked.
+For example, if you set Max Unique Snapshots to 5 and deploy a sixth and seventh snapshot to the repository, then next time the background process runs, it will delete the two oldest snapshots.

 Deleting Unused Cached Artifacts

 When working with remote repositories, to optimize performance, Artifactory locally caches and aggregates snapshots of remote artifacts that are being used.
 However, if at some point, these artifacts are no longer used, Artifactory can identify and remove them.

 You can control how long an unused artifact will remain cached before it is eligible for cleanup.
 In the Edit Repository screen under Advanced Settings, specify the number of hours in the Unused Artifacts Cleanup Period field.

 By default this value is set to zero which means that an artifacts from the corresponding repository are never removed from the cache.